Harriet A. Roche: Education

 From 1869 to 1872, Mrs. Mills took charge of the Hellmuth Ladies' College, in London, Ontario, Canada at the request of its founder, Bishop Isaac Hellmuth.

 First marriage

-On 11 March 1858, Miss Harriet Mills (the younger daughter) married Alfred Robert Roche (1819–1876) in Staplegrove, England, one of the parishes of Taunton, in Somerset.
+On 11 March 1858, Roche married Alfred Robert Roche (1819–1876) in Staplegrove, England, one of the parishes of Taunton, in Somerset.
 A geologist, Alfred Roche had served with the Spanish Legion, and spent time in Canada.
 He became the first honorary secretary of the Royal Colonial Institute, (later the Royal Commonwealth Society), founded in 1868 in London, England.

-When Mr. Roche went to the Transvaal in 1875, Harriet accompanied him to South Africa.
+When her husband went to the Transvaal in 1875, Roche accompanied him to South Africa.
 Both became ill, Mr. Roche severely so.
 They tried to return home in early 1876, but he died at sea on 4 December 1876, during the journey.
-Harriet's book, On Trek in the Transvaal; or, Over Berg and Veldt in South Africa was published in London by Sampson Low, Marston, Searle & Rivington, in 1878.
+Roche's book, On Trek in the Transvaal; or, Over Berg and Veldt in South Africa was published in London by Sampson Low, Marston, Searle & Rivington, in 1878.